rehierl/node-tree-outliner/1-0-mathematics/1-1-2-operations-on-groups.md

 ## union (+, or, union)

 * `(A union B) := < x*n | (n = #(x,A) + #(x,B)) >`
+* i.e. the sum of the multiplicities in both groups
 * `(A or B), (A + B) := (A union B)`

 likewise